Written by Md. Merajul Islam — Internal Auditor & Cost Control Specialist | Updated May 2026

 | Student Loan Impact | Reduces salary, lowers repayment | No impact | Salary Sacrifice |

-| Child Benefit | Reduces salary (may help if near threshold) | No impact | Salary Sacrifice |
+| Child Benefit | Reduces income (may help at threshold) | No impact | Salary Sacrifice |

 Annual Contribution Limits: How Much Can You Sacrifice?

-The Personal Allowance for pension contributions in 2026/27 is £60,000 per year across all schemes.
+The Annual Allowance for pension contributions in 2026/27 is £60,000 per year across all schemes.

-However, there’s a catch: If your income exceeds £260,000, your limit reduces by £1 for every £2 earned above that threshold—down to a minimum of £10,000.
+However, there is a taper: If your income exceeds £260,000, your limit reduces by £1 for every £2 earned above that threshold — down to a minimum of £10,000.

 For most employees: